Jamini Sen

-Jamini Sen (20 June 1871 – 1932) was an Indian physician and the first female Fellow of the Royal Faculty of Physicians and Surgeons of Glasgow.
+Jamini Sen (20 June 1871 – 1932) was a Bengali physician and the first female Fellow of the Royal Faculty of Physicians and Surgeons of Glasgow.
 She was one of the first women in the British Raj to enter the medical profession.

 Early life and education

 Sen was born on 20 June 1871 in Barisal (now in Bangladesh) into a Brahmo family.
-Her sister Kamini Roy was the first woman honours graduate in British India and a noted feminist.
+She was one of seven children, her sister Kamini Roy was the first woman honours graduate in British India and a noted feminist.
 Sen attended Bethune College in Kolkata, earning a First Arts (FA) degree in 1890.
 She later enrolled in the Calcutta Medical College and graduated with a Licentiate of Medicine and Surgery in 1897.

 Medical career

 After completing her studies, Sen moved to Nepal in 1899, where she worked as the physician for the royal family and headed the Kathmandu Zenana Hospital for a decade.

 In 1911, Sen received a scholarship from the Dufferin Fund to pursue further studies in the United Kingdom.
 She earned a medical license from the Rotunda Hospital in Dublin and, in 1912, became the first woman to be admitted as a Fellow of the Royal College of Physicians and Surgeons of Glasgow.
 Later in her life Sen further trained in Berlin and at the London School of Tropical Medicine.